josko3567/cesty/ideas/thoughts.md

     one with everything in the
     file (copy of the file) &
     a environment without
-    function bodies.
+    function bodies."|environment_database
-    "|environment_database

     environment_database & extract_database & recipe & config_database-->builder-->|Creates a new file for
     each test found in Extract for
     all ListerFile's.
 All files contain
     a comment at the start for a way to create their executable &
-    the test code.
-    |runner-->|Runs all the tests and saves
+    the test code.|runner-->|Runs all the tests and saves the results.|finish
-    the results.
-    |finish